 Abatement adjustments occur when the tax capacity of any school district is lowered after the property taxes for the year have been spread by the county auditor.
+An abatement adjustment is different from the authority a school district has to levy for economic development abatement activities.
 If a school district is subject to an abatement adjustment, the district receives an aid payment from the state for the major equalized programs.
 The aid entitlement is computed as follows:

-Abatement Aid Entitlement = net revenue loss as certified by the county auditor x district's total certified equalized levies district's total certified levy for that year
+Abatement Aid net revenue loss as certified v district's total certified equalized levies Entitlement - by the county auditor х district's total certified levy for that year